DATES AND DEADLINES

 Research candidates should develop a research proposal and identify an appropriate host country individual or organization to sponsor their research as an affiliate.

-Undergraduate students and recent alumni with an interest in applying should review the Fulbright website to decide which program and country to apply to.
-Interested applicants should register as applicants prior to the campus application deadline, and then contact Scott Palmer to schedule an advising appointment.
+Candidates should review the Fulbright website to decide which program and country to apply to.
+Interested applicants should register as applicants prior to the campus application deadline, and then contact Scott Palmer to schedule an advising appointment.”

 All UC Davis candidates must participate in a campus interview with a faculty panel.
 The interview will provide suggestions for improving the application, which can be incorporated into a final draft before the foundation deadline.